esperanca/personal_website/src/pages/cases/babylon.md

 1. Drive the strategy and adoption of their design system
 2. Enable innovation and collaboration across product teams and design disciplines

-My role in this initiative was to act as Product Manager and Design Director.
-I hired the team, integrated with the design practice and was responsible to drive the adoption of the DNA Design System in all areas.
+I hired and developed the team, designed the strategy, integrated the work in the design practice and was responsible to drive the adoption of the DNA Design System in all products.

 ### Vision and value proposition of the design system

 For Babylon's design and product leadership, the design system represented a strategic asset to accelerate value delivery to patients.
-In my second week of work, I presented the strategy and a pitch to the CEO:
+In my second week of work, I presented the pitch to the CEO:

 > "By adopting unified component libraries, we can reduce the time from idea to code by 20%."

 This value proposition aligned with the company focus on operational efficiency and rapid market responsiveness.
 But we knew that measuring the results would be a challenge, due to decentralised nature of product and tech teams.
 Our initiative challenge was to integrate new ways of working in the established product development cycle, connecting design, engineers and product managers.

 ## Approach

 1. Pilot adoption across all consumer-facing apps and websites